 July 1st, 2020, the House Armed Services Committee approved an amendment by Rep. Rob Bishop to give away the entire joint use area of the Desert Refuge (850,000 acres) to the Air Force.
 Over the Fourth of July weekend, Desert Refuge supporters sent in many dozen calls to the Nevada Delegation and key members of Congress.
 In response Representatives Dina Titus (NV-1), Steven Horsford (NV-4) and Susie Lee (NV-3) released a letter to the Chairs of the House Armed Services and Natural Resources Committees urging House leadership to protect the Desert National Wildlife Refuge.

-Your signature tells Congress that America wants the Desert Refuge Protected, Permanently! #DontBombTheBighorn
+Your signature tells Congress that America wants the wilderness of the Desert Refuge Protected, Permanently! #DontBombTheBighorn